flutterrushikesh/Statemanagement-flutter/app state/Provider/WeatherMap App/open_weathermap/README.md

 - [connectivity_plus](https://pub.dev/packages/connectivity_plus) - To check internet connections eg. wifi or mobile.

 ## Features🌟<br>
--Discover the weather at your place.<br>
+- Discover the weather at your place.
--Discover the weather around the world.<br>
+- Discover the weather around the world.
--24-hour weather forecast.<br>
+- 24-hour weather forecast.
--Sunrise time, sunset time<br>
+- Sunrise time, sunset time
--Wind speed and direction.<br>
+- Wind speed and direction.
--Provide details on humidity, pressure, UV, and chance of rain.<br>
+- Provide details on humidity, pressure, UV, and chance of rain.
--Beautiful and friendly user interface.<br>
+- Beautiful and friendly user interface.
+-
 ## Getting Started
 1. Get your API key by creating an account at [WeatherAPI](https://www.weatherapi.com).
 2. Clone the repository